PI: Dan Schrider

 Louie Schrider (Dog)

-The Schrider Lab is still looking to grow.
-In the mean time we are filling out the website with a picture of my dog.
-We could count him as a real member—while he doesn't really do anything that directly helps our research, he does boost morale—but we are looking for real human members, so please contact me if interested!
+When the Schrider Lab was just starting out we decided to make the website look less pathetic by filling it out with a picture of my dog.
+It is still here, like a vestigial organ.
+We could count him as a real member anyway—while he doesn't really do anything that directly helps our research, he does boost morale.
+But we are occasionally looking for real human members, so please contact me if interested!